Special Exemptions for Florida Non-Residential Farm Buildings

 Communicating With Your County

 Although your non-residential farm building may qualify for exemption, it is essential to communicate with your county about your new addition.
 Some counties may require you to notify them about your exempt farm structure before you build it.
 Some counties may require you to submit proof that you have the agricultural tax exemption, while others may have no specific requirements.
-For example, Hillsborough county’s website has applications to be submitted on their website for the exempt structures.
+For example, Hillsborough County’s website has applications to be submitted on their website for the exempt structures.
 It is crucial to understand your county’s expectations to avoid confusion and potential fines.
 As noted above, any agritourism operator can find themselves in trouble with their local government if they fail to make sure everyone’s on the same page.
 Properly disclosing your exempt structures, if required, saves time, and ensures a clear understanding between you and your county.

 Authored by Madison Long, Intern